radeshmm/ganesha/README.txt

 Named objects employ a workspace/table/name mechanism to generate a unique key.
 The workspaces allow the same Gob classes to be used with different applications.
 For example you might have Friendland/User/Daniel object and ChatWorld/User/Daniel object.
 These two "keys" refer to completely different objects contained within two different workspaces.

-You can find the long id corresponding to a named object using the following: long id = Translator.translate( workspace, table, name );
+If needed, you can find the long id corresponding to a named object using the following: long id = Translator.translate( workspace, table, name );

 Example:

-   // Store the objects by name
+   // Create the objects by name
    Gob sun = new Gob( "galaxy", "stars", "sun" );
    sun.put( "color", "orangeish" );
    sun.put( "weight", 3300000000000L );